-Increasing share of permanent grassland to reduce net GHG emission is especially costly on extensive farms.
+Increasing the share of permanent grassland to reduce net GHG emission is especially costly on extensive farms.
 On the one hand because acreage of grassland and amount of fresh and silage grass in the feeding ration of the cows is already less a problem on these farms.
-On the hand share of high margin arable crops like potatoes in cropping plan is relatively high on extensive dairy farms.
+On the other hand the share of high margin arable crops like potatoes in the cropping plan is relatively high on extensive dairy farms.

-Extended lactation of the dairy cows and resulting decrease in number of young animals on the farm, is especially cost effective on intensive dairy farms because of the savings in purchased feed and manure disposal costs of the farms.
-For the same reasoning the relative low income per dairy cow on intensive dairy farms results in relative low MAC of reduction of number of dairy cows and milk yield on intensive dairy farms as compared to extensive dairy farms.
+The GHG mitigation measure 'increased number of lactation periods per cow' and the resulting decrease in number of young animals on the farm, is especially cost effective on intensive dairy farms because of the savings in purchased feed and manure disposal costs of the farms.
+For the same reasoning the relative low income per dairy cow on intensive dairy farms results in a relative low MAC of reduction of number of dairy cows and milk yield on intensive dairy farms compared to extensive dairy farms.